brianmuturi2/Node-natours/README.md

 The following are the features implemented in the application.

-* Firebase authentication
+* Rest API with filtering
-* Firebase realtime database for crud operations
+* Mongo DB database for crud operations
-* Capacitor/ pwa elements for taking images and device location
-* Google maps for taking location
+* Authentication with JWT
+* Authorization (user roles)
+* Sending emails with mailtrap and sendgrid
+*  Server side website rendering with pug (still in progress)

 <p align="right">(<a href="#top">back to top</a>)</p>